A delightful fall table centerpiece showcases a brown owl figure surrounded by mini pumpkins, autumn leaves, and moss.

 Sunflowers in a galvanized bucket brighten a fall table centerpiece with rustic accents.

 They look great in a galvanized bucket or a vintage pitcher, especially if the rest of the table is pared down.
 Let the flowers do the talking.
+Pair it with a small fall inspired chalkboard sign for an even more personal touch.

 A bright fall table centerpiece includes sunflowers, wheat, and greenery in a galvanized bucket, surrounded by pumpkins and a chalkboard sign.